Turkish Airlines fleet

-As of September 2025, Turkish Airlines operates a fleet of 400 Airbus and Boeing aircraft.
+As of September 2025, Turkish Airlines operates a fleet of 388 Airbus and Boeing aircraft.
 The airline started its operations in 1933 with only five planes.
 In 1945, the airline bought over 30 cheap Douglas DC-3 and Douglas C-47s used in the Second World War from the United States of America.
-The DC-3s had numerous issues regarding their safety, but remained in the fleet until 1967.
+The DC-3s had numerous issues regarding their safety but remained in the fleet until 1967.
 The first jet-engined aircraft, a leased McDonnell Douglas DC-9, joined the fleet in the same year.
 In 1972, several McDonnell Douglas DC-10s were acquired, becoming the first wide-body aircraft of the carrier.
 Fokker F28 Fellowships also joined the fleet the same year.
 Boeing 727s were added two years later.
 With the Airbus A310 joining in 1985, Douglas DC-10 and Fokker F28s were transferred to Boğaziçi Hava Taşımacılığı to standardize the fleet.
 After evaluating the Boeing 747, McDonnell Douglas MD-11 and the Airbus A340, the carrier chose the latter as the replacement of the DC-10.

 The Boeing 737-400 was added in 1991, and the first Airbus A340 in 1993.
 The same year, the carrier also received Avro RJ100s to fly domestic airports with limited infrastructure, replacing the Douglas DC-9.
-Six Boeing 737-800s joined in 1998.
+Six Boeing 737-800 joined in 1998.
 The fleet size remained nearly constant from 1995 to 2003.
 In 2004 and 2005, the airline ordered almost 60 aircraft from Airbus and Boeing.
 Avro RJ aircraft with high operating costs were removed from the fleet.
 From 2003 to 2008, the airline almost doubled its fleet size from 65 to 120 aircraft.
 In 2008, Turkish Airlines started leasing Airbus A320 and Boeing 737 Next Generation aircraft.
-The airline also leased three Boeing 777-300ER's the same year.
+The airline also leased three Boeing 777-300ERs the same year.
 In 2010, 40 narrow-body jets were ordered.